1. The applicant must be a high school graduate or submit passing GED scores to apply for regular admission to the college.

-2. The applicant must apply for regular admission and be accepted by the college, and must apply to the nursing division of the college.
-Applications to the nursing program by submitting a completed application packet to the nursing program office during the annual admissions cycle.
+2. The applicant must apply for regular admission and be accepted by the college, and must apply to the nursing program of the college.

+3. The applicant must apply to the nursing program by submitting a completed application packet to the nursing program office during the annual admissions cycle.
 Application packets to the nursing program are accepted January 1st to April 5th each Spring.
-All applications and related paperwork must be complete and on file in the ADN Office by April 5 each year to be considered for a position in the Fall nursing class.
-The applicant is responsible for ensuring that the data in the file is received, correct, and complete.
+All applications and related paperwork must be complete and on file in the ADN Office by April 5th each year to be considered for a position in the Fall nursing class.
+The applicant is responsible for ensuring that the application packet is received, accurate, and complete.

 4. All applicants must have a cumulative GPA of 2.50 or higher on a 4.00 scale for all previous college work attempted AND have an ACT composite score of 18 or higher.
 Submission of an ACT score is required for this program.

 5. All prerequisite courses (Anatomy & Physiology I & II with labs, College Algebra, & Microbiology with lab) must be completed prior to entering the nursing program.
-Prerequisites must have been taken within 8 years of application year with a minimum grade of “C", and admissions criteria met by application deadline for an application to be considered.
-The applicant can be enrolled in final prerequisites at the time of applying.
+Prerequisites must have been taken within 8 years of application year with a minimum grade of “C,” and admissions criteria met by application deadline for an application to be considered.
+The applicant may be enrolled in final prerequisites at the time of applying.
 In exceptions, the applicant can be admitted into the program pending summer completion of final prerequisites.

 For questions call: 601.643.8413